umayangag/nexoan/docs/architecture/data-type-detection-patterns.md

 # Core Storage Type Detection Patterns

-This document describes the JSON patterns used by the Nexoan system to automatically detect and classify the three core storage types when attributes are fed into the system.
+This document describes the JSON patterns used by the OpenGIN system to automatically detect and classify the three core storage types when attributes are fed into the system.

 ## Overview